 "The art of life is to stay wide open and be vulnerable, yet at the same time to sit with the mystery and the awe and with the unbearable pain — to just be with it all." - Ram Dass

-We can focus our energy, attention, prayers and questions on each new layer of arising emotional pain.
-We can ask the Larger Life to give us clues, guidance and support about how to feel, heal and release our discomfort.
+When emotional pain is active, we can focus our energy, attention, prayers and questions on healing it.
+We can ask the Larger Life to give us clues, guidance and support about how to heal and release our discomfort.
+When we do, a healing mudra, mantra or blessing might spontaneously come into our mind.
 Sometimes we may need to walk off our uncomfortable emotions.
-Sometimes we may need to sit and still and seethe and burn with discomfort for a time.
-Whatever we feel called to do when we are feeling excruciating emotions, we can also ask for the help to love ourselves enough to move into the authentic life on the other side of our conditioned emotional limits.
+Other times we may need to sit with discomfort for a time, inviting our pain to release into a larger field of love and forgiveness.

-Most of of us are not willing to admit how much we emotionally struggle inside and are afraid to share with others how often we feel emotionally overwhelmed.
-Most of us tend to react to difficult feelings through the eyes and feelings of a child part of self, and continue to re-bury our emotions in fear of rejection and judgment.
-Yet, if we do not process and cleanse our challenging emotions when they arise to be cleared, as the years go on, we will feel physically stiff and sore, and well on our way to chronic illness.
-When we hold everything inside we go through the motions of life, numb, afraid or irritated and emotionally triggered in our daily life.
+Laden with accumulations, we can forget that we are bright with potential.
+Most of of us are unwilling to admit how much we emotionally struggle.
+We are afraid to share with others that we feel emotionally overwhelmed.
+Most of us continue to react to difficult feelings through the eyes of a child, and continue to re-bury our emotions in fear of rejection and judgment.

 Facing Pain vs. Avoiding Pain

-Many of us choose to avoid our feelings as much as we possibly can.
-We are entrained in our world to believe that difficult feelings are "wrong" and that we should do everything we can to distract or sedate ourselves away from them.
-In our emotionally repressed society we habitually stuff down uncomfortable emotions down whenever they rise up to be felt and moved through, and in this way, we stay emotionally young, lacking in self-confidence and unsure if we can meet the challenges of our adult lives.
-We can force anything that feels unacceptable into deep storage in our heart until life feels flat, predictable and unloving.
+In our emotionally repressed society we habitually stuff down uncomfortable emotions down whenever they rise up to moved through, and in this way, we stay emotionally young, lacking in self-confidence and unsure if we can meet the challenges of life.
+We force what feels unacceptable into deep storage until life feels flat, predictable and unloving.

-At key points in our life, we will feel called to feel and integrate everything we could not emotionally handle from our past, and the choice is ours.
-If we refuse to address the non-integrated energies from the past when they arise, we will dissociate from loving ourselves a little bit more each day.
-Every feeling we deny makes life feel progressively inauthentic and stops up the natural flow of our energy and our forward growth.
-Life ignites and triggers us to revisit the misunderstood experiences and unprocessed emotional energies that we could not digest from the past, so that we can re-open our heart to our spontaneity and authentic passion and purpose.
+At key points in our life, we will feel called to revisit and integrate everything we could not emotionally handle from our past, and the choice is ours.
+If we refuse to address the non-integrated energies from the past when they arise, we will continue to dissociate away from loving ourselves.

 "Mastering the ability of lavishing ourselves with unconditional love is one of the greatest accomplishments we can achieve in this life."